Thabovw/website/content/home/about.md

 # Biography

-Thabo van Woudenberg (MSc.) is a PhD-candidate at the Radboud University in the Netherlands, and part of the [MyMovez](http://www.mymovez.eu) research team.
+Dr. Thabo van Woudenberg is the research coordinator of the NWO Vici financed SocialMovez project at the Erasmus University in Rotterdam, the Netherlands.
+Before this postition, Thabo investigated the role of the social networks in promoting physical activity of adolescents and was part of the [MyMovez](http://www.mymovez.eu) research team.
+His work is combined in the [dissertation](https://www.tvanwoudenberg.com/files/Dissertation_T_van_Woudenberg.pdf), which he succesfully defended in Janurary 2020.

-After obtaining the bachelor’s in Communication Science in Nijmegen, he finished the research Behavioural Science in Nijmegen successfully.
-Since February 2015, Thabo is working as a PhD on the MyMovez-project, focusing on physical activity in children and adolescents.
-In his studies, he looks at social influences on physical activity and uses social network interventions to promote physical activity in Dutch youth.
+Currently, Thabo investigates how health behaviors spread online, and how online social networks can be deployed to help adolescents live a healthy life.